samckk/awesome-uniswap-v3/README.md

 - [Calculating the Expected Value of the Impermanent Loss in Uniswap](https://lambert-guillaume.medium.com/an-analysis-of-the-expected-value-of-the-impermanent-loss-in-uniswap-bfbfebbefed2) - Analysis of the expected impermanent loss of a one tick position on Uniswap v3
 - [Single-Position Impermanent Loss of A Single Transaction for Uniswap V3](https://medium.com/@PlanetHunter/impermanent-loss-calculation-for-uniswap-v3-c753dcfae16d) - Derivation of impermanent loss formulas for Uniswap v3 positions
 -
-#### Didactic Tools
-- [Introduction of Concentrated Liquidity to a CMM](https://www.desmos.com/calculator/wfp3scq3g3) - Introduces range orders to the AMM.
-- [Swap-to-add Calculator](https://www.desmos.com/calculator/oiv0rti0ss?s=09) - Derivation of the swaps required to deposit 100% of your pair of assets in a pool, given that the pool's ratio and your ranges might not match.
-- [Impermanent Loss Calculator](https://www.desmos.com/calculator/i8h0wzqaci) - This tool shows how impermanent loss and portfolio composition work for Uniswap v3 positions.

 #### Options Analysis
 - [Lambert Guillaume Medium](https://lambert-guillaume.medium.com/) - Lambert Guillaume Medium